Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations: The quantum Teichm uller space and the quantum trace homomorphism

 To define the skein algebra for such a punctured surface $S$ with boundary, we take a \emph{framed link} $K$ in $S\times[0,1]$ to be a 1--dimensional framed submanifold $K \subset S \times [0,1]$ such that: \begin{enumerate} \item $\partial K = K \cap \partial(S \times [0,1])$ consists of finitely many points in $(\partial S) \times [0,1]$; \item at every point of $\partial K$, the framing is vertical, namely parallel to the $[0,1]$ factor and pointing in the direction of $1$; \item for every component $e$ of $\partial S$, the points of $\partial K$ that are in $e\times [0,1]$ sit at different elevations, namely have different $[0,1]$--coordinates. \end{enumerate}

 Isotopies of framed links are required to respect all three conditions above.
 The third condition is particular important for the gluing construction described below.

-The \emph{skein algebra} $\SSS$ is then defined as before, first considering the vector space $\mathcal K(S)$ freely generated by all isotopy classes of framed links, and then taking its quotient by the skein relation.
+The \emph{skein algebra} $\SSS$ is then defined as before, first considering the vector space $\mathcal K(S)$ freely generated by all isotopy classes of framed links, and then taking its quotient by the skein relation and by the relation that $[O]=-A^2 - A^{-2}$ for the trivial framed knot $O$.
 The multiplication of the algebra structure is provided by the usual superposition operation.

 The extension to surfaces with boundary enables us to glue surfaces and skeins.
 Given two surfaces $S_1$ and $S_2$ and two boundary components $e_1 \subset \partial S_1$ and $e_2 \subset \partial S_2$, we can glue $S_1$ and $S_2$ by identifying $e_1$ and $e_2$ to obtain a new oriented surface $S$.
 There is a unique way to perform this gluing so that the orientations of $S_1$ and $S_2$ match to give an orientation of $S$.
 We allow the ``self-gluing'' case, where the surfaces $S_1$ and $S_2$ are equal as long as the boundary components $e_1$ and $e_2$ are distinct.
 If we are given an ideal triangulation $\lambda_1$ of $S_1$ and an ideal triangulation $\lambda_2$ of $S_2$, these two triangulations fit together to give an ideal triangulation $\lambda$ of the glued surface $S$.